Concurrent Session X: Responsibility Center Management, Three Universities Perspective

 Learning Objectives

-1. Explain what RCM is an how it operates in three institutions
+- Explain what RCM is an how it operates in three institutions

-2. Discuss the three institutions RCM implementation processes and lessons learned.
+- Discuss the three institutions RCM implementation processes and lessons learned.
 Overview provided of changes to culture, leadership, data use, and budget management

-3. Apply the lessons learned on home institution campuses.
+- Apply the lessons learned on home institution campuses.
 Draw connections to practices that could improve the use of resources at home institution

-4. Describe how a crisis (like COVID-19) impacted the use of RCM at three institutions
+- Describe how a crisis (like COVID-19) impacted the use of RCM at three institutions

 About the Speakers

-Vice Provost for Budget, Planning & Administration
+Linda Kosten Vice Provost for Budget, Planning & Administration University of Denver

 Linda is the Vice Provost for University Budget, Planning, and Administration at the University of Denver.
 She manages the development of budget, oversees the institutional research and analysis office, and coordinates multi-year strategic planning.

+Linda has served DU for 28 years, since 2006 at the University level.
+She has her PhD and MA in higher education from University of Denver and her BA in theatre and psychology from University of California, Santa Cruz.
 Linda’s book, Decentralized Budgeting and the Academic Dean: Perspectives on the Effectiveness of Responsibility Center Management (2009), explores the effectiveness of RCM from the perspectives of 146 deans at 27 universities.
 She has consulted with other universities investigating a transition to decentralized budgeting, worked with the Lumina Foundation on investigating the connections between states’ outcomes based funding policies and responsibility center management, and currently teaches in the higher education graduate program at DU on higher education finance.

-Associate Vice President, Finance Admin Operations
+Jeffrey Ratje Associate Vice President, Finance Admin Operations University of Arizona

 Jeff is the Associate Vice President, Finance, Administration and Operations for the division of Agriculture, Life and Veterinary Sciences, and Cooperative Extension at the University of Arizona in Tucson.
 His portfolio of responsibilities includes the financial oversight of the College of Agriculture and Life Sciences, Cooperative Extension, and Arizona Experiment Station, HR functions for 1,500 employees, legal and real estate affairs, and the strategic integration of the land grant mission, which has a physical presence in each county.